karver8/far-mars-avionics-pcb/assembly/README.md

 ### 4. Populate the Bill Of Materials
 This is somewhat tedious, so until I decide to figure out how to upload a premade BOM to their website, you will need to go through the the BOM in this repo and manually add each part.
 Navigate to [far-mars-avionics-pcb/assembly/BOM/Onboard-BOM.csv](https://github.com/SDSURocketProject/far-mars-avionics-pcb/blob/master/assembly/BOM/Onboard-BOM.csv "far-mars-avionics-pcb/assembly/BOM/Onboard-BOM.csv") and start adding everything you see there.

-Note that some parts list Digikey/Macrofab as the vendor, these parts are stocked by Macrofab, and therfore reduce the cost of the board.
-Make sure to use their parts for these items.
+Note that the far right column indicates whether the parts are stocked by Macrofab, these reduce the cost of the board.
+Make sure to use their parts for these items, you can find the model number for these parts on their website under the House Parts tab.

 It is highly likley that some of these parts will no longer be in stock, or no longer produced, so if this happens you will need to navigate Digikey or one of their approved suppliers to find a matching alternative.